andrewzhang1/Jaguar_QA_Home/README.md

 If no *.diff files found, we regard the automation are successful.

+#### 5) Tips to save work dirtories

+It's up to testers to keep the work directory.
+For example, we can save a work directory by attaching a version number to archiev the test results for each release:

 #### Other Notes:
 Each test case (automation script) is independent from each other, which means that we can run each one individually, or in the a group. ##### Some pro and con: